Joey ran around Drizzle’s sleeping form, laughing and giggling. Occasionally, he would reach out and tap on the cat as he

 was the part Joey loved best.
 He never fully understood what the cat meant by the other stuff, but he always loved the playing

 Shyanne watched from the window in the kitchen.
 Joey and Drizzle had played this game so many times.
-It always
+It always brought a

-over.
-Now, the hide and seek part began.
+hide and seek part began.
 She returned her attention to the task at hand.

 Material lay on the table.
 Several pieces sat off to the side already cut out, waiting for her to sew them together.
-She
+She picked

-them.
-Since then, they have been a useful addition to her life.
+then, they have been a useful addition to her life.

 The soft material cut easily with the sharp scissors.
-A low humming sound emitted from her as she eyed which way to
+A low humming sound emitted from her as she eyed which way to cut

-cut next.
+next.
 It was a pleasant song from long ago.
 First, I’ll go this way then that.
 In no time, I’ll have another outfit ready for the baby,

 Some clothes were available from when Joey was a baby.
 On the other hand, if this one was a girl—then what?
-To
+To make

-Joseph just shook his head whenever he saw her embroidering.
+just shook his head whenever he saw her embroidering.
 He knew better than to tell his wife not to do it.

 An hour later, she straightened up.
 With a groan, she arched her back as far as her swollen belly would let her.
 Her